diskuv/dkml-ghmirror/contributors/index.rst

     supported by an active community, and has a rich set of libraries and development tools.

-Then we recommend reading *Part 1* of the free online book `Real World OCaml <https://dev.realworldocaml.org/index.html>`_.
+Then we recommend reading *Part 1* of the free online book `Real World OCaml`_.
 It will guide you through the language and explore each of OCaml's major features.
 However Windows users will not be able to run the book's code.
 Instead we suggest you install *Diskuv OCaml* (discussed next section) and then follow along in our :ref:`BeyondBasics` section.